que-son-los-mixins-en-javascript

 person.greet(); // Prints: "Hello, I'm John"

-In this case, we have applied the mixinGreet mixin to the person object, which has given it the ability to call the greet() method.
+In this case, we have applied the mixinGreet mixin to the person object, giving it the ability to call the greet() method.

-Although mixins are very useful, when combining multiple mixins, it is possible that we generate conflicts between method or property names.
+Although mixins are very useful, when combining several mixins, it is possible to generate conflicts between the names of methods or properties.

 // Potential conflict if both mixins have a "calculate" method.